 Please note that, due to COVID, Shabbat services have been suspended until further notice.

 Starting on September 6, the Fearrington Social Bridge Club will meet the first Thursday of each month from 1pm to 3:30 at The Gathering Place.
 “Teaching Moments” are from 12:30 to 12:50 in the conference room the same day.
 Cost is $25 for 12 meetings.
 No drop-ins.
 Membership and basic bridge skills required.
 In October and November 2018, we will offer beginning bridge lessons for those wanting to learn to play, as well as intermediate lessons.

 All Fearrington Village and Galloway Ridge residents, including renters, are eligible to join the club for a fee.
 Click the link above to access the club’s website to join or renew.

-The Tennis Association promotes, organizes and schedules men’s and women’s doubles tennis and now also pickleball games at the community courts at the Benchmark recreation area in the Historic District.
+The Fearrington Tennis and Pickleball Association organizes and schedules tennis and pickleball play at the community courts at the Benchmark recreation area in the Historic District.
 Initiation: $75, annual dues: $75.
 For more information, check the Association’s page in the Clubs section of the Fearrington Homeowners website.

 Informal gatherings of women whose main focus is quilting and friendship.
 Meets: first and third Mondays, 10:30 a.m., members’ homes.

 Women of Fearrington works to serve the needs of women and children in Chatham County via our grant giving program and is a 501(c)(3) nonprofit organization.
 Membership is open to all women who live in Fearrington Village and Galloway Ridge.
 We are committed to enriching our members lives socially, culturally, and intellectually and to fostering friendships.
 See About WoF to learn more.